 If you are on the shielding list, you should still have priority for supermarket delivery slots in England.

 All supermarkets in Wales offering home delivery will prioritise customers on the shielding list.

 Many supermarkets have changed what they offer disabled customers.
 This includes things like:

 opening hours with dedicated times and days for certain shoppers

 restricting how many items you can buy so there’s enough for everyone

 Check each supermarket to find out how they’re allocating deliveries.
 You will need to register for online shopping on their website.

 If you’re struggling to get deliveries from your supermarket, you could try phoning your local corner shop to see if they will deliver.

-Many supermarkets are not asking for proof that you’re disabled or have a medical condition.
-If you’re asked you may just need to explain that you have a health condition or are disabled.
-If you’re worried about getting access to the vulnerable shopping hours, you could try taking disability benefit or blue badge paperwork with you.
+Many supermarkets are not asking for proof but you may need to explain that you have a health condition or are disabled.
+If you’re worried about getting access, you could try taking disability benefit or blue badge paperwork with you.

-Many supermarkets are overwhelmed with delivery demand.
 Check if there is a food box delivery scheme in your area.
-Some food wholesale suppliers have also now started doing home deliveries to help people get essentials.
+Some food wholesale suppliers offer home deliveries to help people get essentials.
 Just make sure you check the quantities of products if you’re buying from a wholesale supplier.